nsempere/comp20-nsempere/responsive/README.md

 attribute  to display the image and include a URL to software.png and then specify the pixel  coordinate I would like to start displaying from.
 I then specify a height and width that the image should display.
 However, for reasons that I cannot yet infer, this method doesn't seem to be displaying an image.

+I've tried putting the image url in quotes and I've tried modifying the format of how what pixel coordinates to start at.